Proof of concept (POC): Definition, steps & examples

 Put your project idea to the test with a proof of concept

-It’s exciting to have an idea that you think can make a difference, but the only way to know whether your idea can move from your mind to the hands of your audience is to test its practicality.
+It's exciting to have an idea you think can make a difference, but the only way to know whether it can move from your mind into your audience's hands is to test its practicality.
 A proof of concept is the first step in bringing your idea to life, and it can give stakeholders or investors a glimpse of the polished project to come.

-To create a POC that clearly communicates your project idea and convinces others that your idea is worth exploring, you’ll need an airtight project management plan.
-Use project management software to establish a team workflow in this early stage of project development so you can prevent duplicate work and increase overall efficiency.
+To create a POC that clearly communicates your project idea and convinces others that your idea is worth exploring, you'll need an airtight project management plan.
+Use project management software to establish a team workflow at this early stage of project development to prevent duplicate work and increase overall efficiency.
+Get started with Asana to bring your proof of concept to life.

 Free business plan template